How do lift tests fit in with MMM

 With digital tracking breaking, consumer brands that relied on multi-touch attribution are now looking for alternatives to measure marketing effectiveness.
-The two methods that comply with privacy regulations and can help get closer to true incrementality are marketing mix modeling (MMM) and conversion lift studies (CSL).
+The two methods that comply with privacy regulations and can help get closer to true incrementality are marketing mix modeling (MMM) and conversion lift studies (CLS).

 Quick context on both: